tomdalling/tomdalling.com/input/posts/2025-02-22_against-must-haves-part-three.md

 Releasing is scary.
 It's when you find out whether you've messed it up.
 That's why people's default inclination is usually to build and polish in isolation for as long as possible, where there are no consequences.
-This is a mistake, which takes conscious effort to overcome.
+This is a mistake, and takes conscious effort to overcome.

 ## Tip 5: Give the authority to change the backlog to a single person